kenwaytis/fer/README.md

 A RESTful API server running in a Docker container that provides face expression services.
 CPU only.
 The neural network model and inference code is derived from [Jiaxin-Ye/TIM-Net_SER](https://github.com/Jiaxin-Ye/TIM-Net_SER).

-SER benchmark corpora from TIM-Net_SER paper Table 1.Evaluation measures are UAR(%) / WAR(%):
+SER benchmark corpora from TIM-Net_SER paper.
+Evaluation measures are UAR(%) / WAR(%):

 | Model   | CASIA         | EMODB         | EMOVO         | IEMOCAP       | RAVDESS       | SAVEE         |
 | ------- | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |